 The UK Customer Satisfaction Index (UKCSI)

 The UKCSI is the national barometer of customer satisfaction published twice a year by The Institute of Customer Service since 2008.
-It is an independent, objective benchmark of customer satisfaction on a consistent set of measures on over 279 organisations and organisation types in 13 sectors.
+It is an independent, objective benchmark of customer satisfaction on a consistent set of measures on 281 organisations and organisation types in 13 sectors.

 The UKCSI provides a unique way of tracking and comparing customer satisfaction performance across the UK economy.
 An organisation’s inclusion in the UKCSI is unrelated to membership of The Institute.
 The UKCSI is designed to give an objective view of the state of customer satisfaction in the UK.

 The July 2023 UKCSI is 76.6 (out of 100), a drop of 1.8 points compared to July 2022 and its lowest score since 2015.

 - The adverse impact on customer satisfaction of problems and bad experiences has increased, compared to a year ago

 - Organisations have taken longer to resolve complaints and more problems remain unresolved

 - Each of the 13 UKCSI sectors has lower customer satisfaction than a year ago.
 The biggest decline compared to July 2022 is in the Transport and Utilities sectors

 - Just 15 organisations (5% of those receiving a UKCSI score) have improved by at least 2 points compared to July 2022

 - 18% of customers feel their financial well-being is poor or very poor, up from 12% in July 2022.
 The impact of bad customer experiences is often most acute for customers with low levels of financial well-being